-- To be eligible for special education and related services, a child must be between ages three (3) and twenty-two (22) and have a disability that adversely affects his or her ability to learn or make progress in school. - Disability Classifications: •Autism •Deaf-Blindness •Deafness •Developmental Delay •Emotional Disturbance (ED) •Hearing Impairment (HI) •Intellectual Disabilities (ID) •Multiple Disabilities •Orthopedic Impairment (OI) •Visual Impairment (VI) •Traumatic Brain Injury (TBI) •Other Health Impairment (OHI), such as ADHD •Specific Learning Disability (SLD) •Speech or Language Impairment (SI). - The MDT must determine eligibility and disability classification.
-Note parents are members of the team and must have a meaningful opportunity to participate in the eligibility determination process. - In determining eligibility, the MDT must draw upon information from a variety of sources, including aptitude and achievement tests, parent input, teacher recommendations, physical condition, social or cultural background, and adaptive behavior. - Parents have a right to challenge eligibility, classifications of disability, and/or evaluations. - If it is determined that a child has a disability and needs special education and related services, an Individualized Educational Program (IEP) must be developed for the child.
+- To be eligible for special education and related services, a child must be between ages three (3) and twenty-two (22) and have a disability that adversely affects his or her ability to learn or make progress in school without specialized instruction. - Children under the age of 3 who have a 25% delay in just one developmental area may be eligible for early intervention services. - Disability Classifications: •Autism Deaf-Blindness Deafness/ Hearing Impairment Developmental Delay Emotional Disturbance Intellectual Disabilities Multiple Disabilities Orthopedic Impairment Visual Impairment Traumatic Brain Injury Other Health Impairment (such as ADHD, asthma or sickle cell) Specific Learning Disability (includes dyslexia and processing deficits) Speech or Language Impairment. - The MDT must determine eligibility and disability classification.
+Note parents are full and equal members of the team and must have a meaningful opportunity to participate in the eligibility determination process. - In determining eligibility, the MDT must draw upon information from a variety of sources, including aptitude and achievement tests, parent input, teacher recommendations, physical condition, social or cultural background, and adaptive behavior. - Parents have a right to challenge eligibility, classifications of disability, and/or evaluations. - If it is determined that a child has a disability and needs special education and related services, an Individualized Education Program (IEP) must be developed for the child. - Parents must consent to the implementation of the IEP before the student can receive specialized instruction and/or related services.

-Step 5 - Individualized Educational Program (IEP)
+Step 5 - Individualized Education Program (IEP)